amandashichinoe/goat_book/notes.md

    - When a test fails in the way we expect it to.
    - This can be useful for testing failure scenarios and ensuring the application handles them correctly.

+**Unexpected failure**<br>
+When a test fails in a way we weren’t expecting.
+This either means that we’ve made a mistake in our tests, or that the tests have helped us find a regression, and we need to fix something in our code.

+**Regression**<br>
+When a change unexpectedly breaks some aspect of the application which used to work.

+**Triangulation**<br>
+Adding a test case with a new specific example for some existing code, to justify generalising the implementation (which may be a "cheat" until that point).

+**Three strikes and refactor**<br>
+A rule of thumb for when to remove duplication from code.
+When two pieces of code look very similar, it often pays to wait until you see a third use case, so that you’re more sure about what part of the code really is the common, re-usable part to refactor out.

+**Migrations**<br>
+In Django, are files that track database schema changes (such as creating tables, modifying fields, or deleting columns) in a version-controlled and automated way.
+Without migrations, we would have to manuallymodify the database whenever models change, which is error-prone and hard to maintain.

 ## Functional Tests vs Unit Tests